 Shop USask Bookstore fully supports the adoption of Open Educational Resources (OER) at the University of Saskatchewan.
 We take part in raising awareness, have an option for instructors to add OER to their book order, and include that information to a student's book list.
 For more information on OER, please click here.

 Print on Demand

-Our Print on Demand (POD) service allows students to order printed versions of Open Textbooks.
-Printed texts are sold at $0.12 per double-sided page to cover printing costs.
+Our Print on Demand (POD) service allows students to order printed versions of Open Textbooks and select digital texts and course packs.
+Printed texts are sold at cost to cover printing charges.

 What You Can Do